 Progressively, Pico has taken over more and more of his father's vines.
-Today, the estate comprises 15 HA of vineyards, all carefully and organically farmed.
-Fortunately, most of Pico's vines are selection massale planted by his grandfather on the hillsides near Courgis and Preys, the two highest altitude villages within the appellation, with vineyards up to 300 meters.
-He is also experimenting with a rotation of cover crops to both protect against erosion and to help build a balanced nutrient profile in his soils.
+Today, the estate comprises 15 hectares of vineyards, all carefully and organically farmed.
+Fortunately, most of Pico's vines are selection massale planted by his grandfather on the hillsides near Courgis and Preys, the two highest altitude villages in the appellation, with vineyards up to 300 meters in elevation.
+He is also experimenting with a rotation of cover crops to both protect against erosion, increase water retention, and increase microorganisms in his soils.

-For a young winemaker in his 30s, he is wise beyond his years.
+For a young winemaker, Pico is wise beyond his years.
 His drive and passion to express the soul and spirit of his land reminds us of icons like Anselme Selosse.
-These wines all scream “Chablis”, but not just in their briny minerality.
-There is a sense of vitality to the wines, and a textured density that can only come from dedicated work in the vineyards and transparent winemaking.
+These wines are the essence of “Chablis”, but not in a pop-and-pour with oysters kind of way.
+They are wines to savor and let unfold slowly in the glass or decanter.
+They have a truly unique character not only in their briny minerality but also in a complex and vinous quality that comes from the natural and slow evolution from vineyard to bottle over many years.
+Overall, there is a true sense of vitality to the wines, and a textured density that can only come from dedicated work in the vineyards and transparent winemaking.